Kanegraffiti/LessonPlans/Basic Science/Week6_Basic_Science_Lesson_Plan_JSS1-3.md

 - **Subtopic:** Effects of Air, Soil, and Water Pollution; Ways of Reducing the Risk of Pollution; Pollution Control Measures
 - **Reference Materials:** NERDC Basic Science and Technology for JSS 1; National Environmental Standards and Regulations Enforcement Agency (NESREA) Guidelines; Illustrated Science Dictionary
 - **Instructional Materials:** Charts showing polluted and clean environments, samples of clean and dirty water (in sealed containers), model factory, pictures of waste disposal methods, short video clip on pollution control
-- **Entry Behaviour:** Pupils can identify examples of littering, smoke, and dirty water in their surroundings and understand that pollution is harmful to living things.
+- **Entry Behaviour:** Students can identify examples of littering, smoke, and dirty water in their surroundings and understand that pollution is harmful to living things.
-- **Behavioural Objectives:** By the end of the lesson, pupils will be able to:
+- **Behavioural Objectives:** By the end of the lesson, students will be able to:
   1. Define environmental pollution and distinguish between air, soil, and water pollution.
   2. Describe at least four effects of air, soil, and water pollution on humans, animals, and plants.
   3. Suggest five ways of reducing the risk of pollution at home, school, and in the community.